Sacraments of the Catholic Church: Holy Orders

 Holy orders is the sacrament by which a layman is made a deacon, a deacon is made a priest and a priest is made a bishop, dedicated for service to the Church.
 In descending order of rank, the three degrees are referred to as episcopate, presbyterate and diaconate.
 The bishop is the only minister of this sacrament.
-Ordination as a bishop confers the fullness of the sacrament, with membership of the College of Bishops, the successor body in the Church to that of the Apostles, and entrusting to him the threefold office to teach, sanctify, and govern the People of God.
-Ordination as a priest calls the priest to take, in the Eucharistic celebration, the role of Christ, the Head of the Church, the one essential High Priest, and confers on him the power and responsibility, as the bishop's assistant, to celebrate the sacraments except for holy orders.
-Ordination as a deacon configures the man in the service of the bishop, especially in the Church's exercise of Christian charity towards the poor, and preaching of the word of God.
+Ordination as a bishop confers the fullness of the sacrament, with membership of the College of Bishops, the successor body in the Church to that of the Apostles, and entrusting to the bishops the threefold office to teach, sanctify, and govern the People of God.
+Ordination as a priest confers on a priest to capacity to act in the person of Christ, the one essential High Priest and the Head of the Church, granting him the power and responsibility, as a "co-worker of the episcopal order", to celebrate the sacraments except for holy orders.
+Ordination as a deacon configures an ordinand in the service of the bishop, especially in the Church's exercise of Christian charity towards the poor, and preaching of the word of God.

 Men who discern a vocation to the priesthood are required by canon law (canon 1032 of the 1983 Code of Canon Law) to undertake a seminary program with graduate level philosophical and theological studies and a formation program that includes spiritual direction, retreats, apostolate experience, and learning some Latin.
 The course of studies in preparation for ordination as a "permanent" deacon (one not intending to become a priest) is decided by the regional episcopal conference.